-Bluestone Lake Picnic Shelter is located in Bluestone Lake in West Virginia
+Bluestone Lake Picnic Shelter is a day-use area near the shores of Bluestone Lake in southern West Virginia.

 The 2,040 acres of water provide boaters, water skiers and fishermen with plenty of recreational opportunities.

 With a capacity of up to 100 guests and dozens of activities and amenities, the day use area is a hot spot for large gatherings and outdoor fun.
 It is very popular among Little League Baseball groups and fishermen.

 Visitors wont want to miss the scenic views of West Virginias third largest lake and its surrounding thick forests.